 Wind Power first became "reliable" in 2009 so I analyze only 2009 data or Figure 2: Fuel Breakdown make detailed comparisons only to to 2009 summary data.
-But first it is worth looking at one graph which compares the first three years of Wind Power production 2006-2009.
-As of 2009 it appears that the grid was capable of providing up to 1,100 MW of electrical power, or about 800,000 MWH on a monthly basis.
+First it is worth looking at one graph which compares the first three years of Wind Power production 2006-2009.
+As of 2009 the nameplate capacity of the installed wind turbines was 1,100 MW of electrical power, or about 800,000 MWH on a monthly basis.
 Note the blue line on the following graph.
-If we were receiving the full power output of the Wind Power Turbines, then the bars would reach to approximately the dark blue line every month, less any capacity offline for repair.
+If we were receiving the full power output full power output of the Wind Power Turbines, then the bars would reach to approximately the dark blue line every month, less any capacity offline for repair.